Breaking the Stigma: Medications Are Effective for Mental Health Treatment.

 There are a variety of medications available to treat mental diseases.
 Antidepressants, anti-anxiety, antipsychotic, mood-stabilizing, and stimulant drugs are among the most regularly prescribed.

-Types of Medication to treat Depression:
+Types of Medication to Treat Depression:

 Types of Medication to Treat Anxiety Disorders: